 “…you can never go wrong with mint during the holidays.
 It adds a great flavor to cookies and can also be used in holiday cocktails.”Amy Enfield, Horticulturist with Bonnie Plants

 Cinnamon is another tried-and-true holiday spice.
 Whether you like to use cinnamon sticks in crafts, stovetop potpourri, or Christmas-morning cinnamon buns, there’s always a place for this yummy spice during the festive season!

 Nutmeg is the perfect seasonal spice to enjoy with hearty drinks like eggnog or festive plant-based alternatives.
-Most nutmeg is sold powdered, but many households are now opting to purchase whole nutmeg nuts to make Christmas extra-special.
-Use a nutmeg grinder (like this Peugeot Nutmeg Grinder from Williams Sonoma) to gently dust the top of your eggnog with freshly-grated spice!
+Most nutmeg is sold powdered, but many households are now opting to purchase whole nutmeg nuts to make Christmas extra special.
+Use a nutmeg grinder to gently dust the top of your eggnog with freshly-grated spice!

 Star Anise is not only a beautiful spice for holiday crafts, it also really peps up your turkey gravy!
 These lovely little star-like pods are more than a beautiful garnish!
 To use star anise in your Christmas meal, try Jamie Oliver’s recipe for Get-Ahead Gravy.